emaildotdash/GenericCppMakefile/README.md

 Firstly as you will notice there are two Makefiles:
 - MakefileGenericCpp is for single projects with any number of source files
-- MakefileGenericCppSuperproj is for large scale projects that connect together any number of sub-projects This means the file Structure of a Single Project will look something like:
+- MakefileGenericSuperproj is for large scale projects that connect together any number of sub-projects This means the file Structure of a Single Project will look something like:
 ```
 Proj/